donn1edark0/masad/README.md

 - **S3:** Simple Storage Service, offering object storage with high durability.
 - **DocumentDB:** Managed NoSQL database service designed for performance and availability.

-## Contact
-For more information or to contribute to the project, please contact the project team at [contact@example.com].

 ---